-The idea of getting married in Scotland is appealing to many couples.
-Before you start making plans, though, it's important that you know the country's marriage laws and requirements.
+Before you start making plans to get married in Scotland, it's important to know the country's marriage laws and requirements.

 In Scotland, marriage applications are handled by the registrar of each district.
 For visitors, this is where the ceremony will take place and, for residents, where they live.
 Since laws do change and each couple's circumstances are unique, it's best to contact the local officials directly.